Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Introduction

-Motivated by the above observations, we propose a low-cost, high-efficiency network architecture that accurately reflects LLM communication requirements that we name ``rail-only" (\S\ref{sec:system-arch}).
-In our architecture, a cluster is partitioned into multiple HB domains, similar to conventional \fattree architectures.
-Across the HB domains, however, instead of forming a \fattree to support any-to-any communication, the network only connects sets of GPUs with non-zero network traffic.
-Compared to the state-of-the-art \fattree design, our network architecture removes the network equipment that does not carry traffic and achieves the same performance as a \fattree network.
-We also examine our design's fault-tolerance properties and provide recovery methods from failure cases. \looseness=-1
+Motivated by the above observations, we then propose a low-cost network architecture that accurately reflects LLM communication requirements, called \textit{Rail-only} (\S\ref{sec:system-arch}).
+Instead of forming a \fattree to support any-to-any communication, as advocated by major GPU manufacturers~\cite{dgxh100}, our architecture removes the spine layer of switches and only connects sets of GPUs with significant network traffic.
+Hence, compared to the state-of-the-art Rail-optimized design, our network architecture removes the network equipment that does not carry significant traffic and achieves the same performance as a Rail-optimized network.
+We provide routing strategies that impose minimal performance overhead for all-to-all communication.
+We also analyze our design's fault-tolerance properties and provide recovery methods from failure cases (\S\ref{sec:fail_tol}). \looseness=-1

-Finally, we derive an analytical formula for accurately estimating the training iteration time of LLMs (\S\ref{sec:sys-model}).
-This formulation provides insights into the training performance of our network design with different LLM parallelization strategies.
-Unlike previous approaches~\cite{narayanan2021efficient}, our formulation explicitly considers both the computation and communication time, given the LLM hyperparameters, the parallelization strategy, and the training infrastructure.
-We compare our formulation to published results to validate its accuracy and show that for LLMs with over one trillion parameters, our formulation estimates the training iteration time within 0.15\% of the ground truth in hardware FLOP utilization (\S\ref{sec:accuracy_model}). \looseness=-1

-We evaluate the performance of a rail-only network architecture using our analytical formulation and provide insights into the performance impact of different network and training parameters.
-Our evaluation indicates that an HB domain of size 256 provides near-optimal performance, within 8.9\% of the optimal training iteration time compared to the ideal case where all GPUs reside in a monolithic HB domain.
-We also show that surprisingly small LLMs exhibit more network overhead than larger ones and demand more network optimization.
-We discuss the reasons behind this counter-intuitive result (\S\ref{subsec:hbd-size}).
-In addition, we compare the cost of our proposal (\S\ref{sec:cost}) to a full-bisection bandwidth any-to-any \fattree cluster that achieves the same performance and show that our LLM-centric network architecture reduces the network cost by 37\% to 75\%. \looseness=-1
+We evaluate the performance of our Rail-only network architecture using an analytical formulation and provide insights into the performance impact of different network and training parameters.
+We compare the cost and power consumption of a Rail-only network to a full-bisection bandwidth any-to-any \fattree network and show that our LLM-centric network architecture reduces the network cost and power by 38\%--76\% and 37\%--75\%, respectively (\S\ref{sec:cost}).
+Moreover, we show that a Rail-only network achieves the same performance as a Rail-optimized cluster for LLMs without MoE layers.
+Finally, we demonstrate that a Rail-only interconnect only incurs 8.2\%--11.2\% throughput overhead for LLMs with MoEs that require all-to-all traffic. \looseness=-1